Brian is overjoyed to be walking into his new home

 Brian*, who lived at one of our homes in Merseyside, acquired his brain injury when he was involved in a road traffic accident in 2004.

-When Billy first arrived at his residential home, he used a wheelchair and accessing the community independently seemed like a distant dream.
+When Brian* first arrived at his residential home, he used a wheelchair and accessing the community independently seemed like a distant dream.

-“It was difficult for Billy to visit the community on his own as he was not orientated to time or place and was very impulsive,” said Jane, Home Manager.
+“It was difficult for Brian* to visit the community on his own as he was not orientated to time or place and was very impulsive,” said Jane, Home Manager.

-And it wasn’t just his physical and mental health that were affecting the 36-year-old.
+And it wasn’t just his physical and mental health that were affecting him.

-With the help of Billy’s staff team, both his mental and physical health were addressed from day one of his rehabilitation journey.
+With the help of his staff team, both his mental and physical health were addressed from day one of his rehabilitation journey.

-Getting Billy back on his feet was a priority for both himself and his team.
-He began a programme of physiotherapy and daily exercises with specific equipment – and eventually Billy was able to get out of his chair.
-With lots of practice and encouragement, Billy was soon walking with just a frame!
+Getting him back on his feet was a priority for both himself and his team.
+He began a programme of physiotherapy and daily exercises with specific equipment – and eventually he was able to get out of his chair.
+With lots of practice and encouragement, Brian* was soon walking with just a frame!

-Twelve months into the programme, Billy had learnt a lot of coping strategies, such as taking a walk when frustrated and counting to ten.
-Along with the amazing progress with his walking, Billy was able to access the community without support.
+Twelve months into the programme, he learnt a lot of coping strategies, such as taking a walk when frustrated and counting to ten.
+Along with the amazing progress with his walking, Brian* was able to access the community without support.

-On New Year’s Eve 2016, Billy asked Jane a very important question.
+On New Year’s Eve 2016, Brian* asked Jane a very important question.